Getting to Florence from Livorno for Cruisers - Bus, Tours or Train?

 There is actually a no-brainer bus service that takes a lot of stress out of your Livorno-Florence independent travel planning.
 And it's super affordable, too!

-As you get off your cruise ship onto the pier surrounded with containers and nothing much else around, you will see a number of taxi drivers offering one way or round trips to Florence, Pisa Italy or Tuscany.
+As you get off your cruise ship onto the pier surrounded by containers and nothing much else around, you will see several taxi drivers offering one-way or round trips to Florence, Pisa Italy, or Tuscany.

 They will have some kind of posters/boards advertising their itineraries.
 These taxi drivers will not be willing to take you to Livorno train station only.

-If you are interested in how to get to Livorno Centrale train station in a taxi, you can find more information in our article Travel to Florence by train.
+If you are interested in getting to Livorno Centrale train station in a taxi, you can find more information in our article Travel to Florence by train.

 Depending on their level of proficiency in English, these drivers will often act as your impromptu guides, especially if you’re taking a trip around Tuscany.